olherreragz/ML_trigger/README.md

   - If the missing values treatment to apply is to drop rows, then this will not only affect the vector of the handled feature, but will affect vectors of the entire ```DataFrame```.
   - Also, if ```make_derived_feats()``` generates new features this will affect the entire ```DataFrame``` as well.

-Consequently, for each feature sub-process the whole dataframe must be treated.
+Consequently, for each feature sub-process the whole data frame must be treated.

 ## General assumptions and considerations